American middle class: Typical occupations

 Due to the many different ways of sub-dividing the middle class, some occupations indicative of the professional middle class might be categorized as upper-middle or lower-middle.
-Typical occupations for members of the middle class are those identified as being part of "the professions" and often include managerial duties as well, with all being white collar: Accountants, Tenured Professors (Post-secondary educators), Psychologists, Physicians, Engineers, Lawyers, commissioned Military Officers, Architects, Journalists, Mid-level corporate managers, Writers, Economists, Political Scientists, Urban planners, Financial managers, Registered Nurses (RNs), Pharmacists and Analysts.
+Typical occupations for members of the middle class are those identified as being part of "the professions" and often include managerial duties as well, with all being white collar: accountants, tenured professors, psychologists, physicians, engineers, lawyers, commissioned military officers, architects, journalists, mid-level corporate managers, writers, economists, political scientists, urban planners, financial managers, registered nurses (RNs), pharmacists, and analysts.

 Autonomy is often seen as one of the greatest measurements of a person's class status.
 Even though some working class employees might also enjoy largely self-directed work, large degrees of autonomy in the work place, as well as influence over the organizational process, which are commonly the results of obtained expertise, these can still be seen as hallmarks of upper-middle-class or professional-middle-class professions.

 As for the lower middle class, other less prestigious occupations, many sales positions, entry-level management, secretaries, etc., would be included.
 In addition to professionals whose work is largely self-directed and includes managerial duties, many other less privileged members of the statistical middle class would find themselves in semi-independent to independent white collar positions.
 Many of those in the statistical middle class might work in what are called the professional support fields.
 These fields include occupations such as dental hygienists, and other professional and sales support.

-Consumption

-The American middle class, at least those living the lifestyle, has become known around the world for conspicuous consumption.
-To this day, the professional middle class in the United States holds the world record for having the largest homes, most appliances, and most automobiles.
-In 2005, the average new home had a square footage of 2,434 square feet (roughly 226 square meters) with 58% of these homes having ceilings with heights in excess of nine feet on the first floor.
-As new homes only represent a small portion of the housing stock in the US, with most suburban homes having been built in the 1970s when the average square footage was 1,600, it is fair to assume that these large new suburban homes will be inhabited by members of the professional middle class.

-Overall, many social critics and intellectuals, most of whom are members of the professional middle class themselves, have commented on the extravagant consumption habits of the professional middle class.
-It is also often pointed out that the suburban lifestyle of the American professional middle class is a major reason for its record consumption.
-The increasing materialism, even among such a highly educated class, is also often claimed to be connected to the notion of rugged individualism which gained popularity among the ranks of the professional middle class in the 1970s and 1980s.